Huitlakoche/hapiJs/README.md

-# hapiJs
-Quick hapijs app
+Quick hapiJs app to get comfortable with the technology.